-The following workflow is meant as guidance for how you can facilitate a Minute Paper/Muddiest Point active learning activity within a remote learning environment.
+The following workflow is meant as guidance for how you can facilitate a Minute Paper/Muddiest Point active learning activity within an online learning environment.

 - Identify a concept in a lecture, article, video, or a gap in knowledge identified through a prior activity (e.g., quiz or online discussion).